ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ### Configure API Gateway.

-Since we are going to use OAuth 2.0 as the authentication mechanism, wh have to use `AWS::Serverless::HttpApi` resource type when creating the API gateway.
+Since we will use OAuth 2.0 as the authentication mechanism, wh have to use the `AWS::Serverless::HttpApi` resource type when creating the API gateway.

 ```yaml
 MyApi: